JAndrassy/Regulator/README.md

 * [Seeed Grove Base Shield](https://www.seeedstudio.com/Base-Shield-V2-p-1378.html) - the Grove connectors ensure firm connection of wires with simple assemble and disassemble and the shield supplies 5 V VCC for the Grove modules.
 * [Robotdyn AC Light Dimmer Module](https://robotdyn.com/catalog/new-products/ac-light-dimmer-module-2-channel-3-3v-5v-logic-ac-50-60hz-220v-110v.html) - Triac and zero crossing detector for direct AC phase cutting without the Kemo modules.
 I use the double dimmer for larger cooler.
 For 2 kW the single dimmer overheated.
 First I added a fan.
 It helped but it was noisy.
 For 1.5 kW or less it should be good.
 * [Grove 30 A Relay module](https://www.seeedstudio.com/Grove-SPDT-Relay%2830A%29-p-1473.html) 2pcs - the AC current in the system is less then 10 A but it can run hours at 9+ A
-* [Grove Electricity Sensor module](https://www.seeedstudio.com/Grove-Electricity-Sensor-p-777.html) - a module with current transformer to measure the AC current up to 10 A
+* ACS712 current sensor module
 * [Grove I2C ADC module](https://www.seeedstudio.com/grove-i2c-adc-p-1580.html) - to read the 5 V electricity sensor with 3.3 V boards
 * [Grove Relay](https://www.seeedstudio.com/Grove-Relay-p-769.html) - for 'valves back' circuit
 * [Grove Temperature Sensor](https://www.seeedstudio.com/Grove-Temperature-Sensor-p-774.html) - to check the next heating distributor if the main heating is running